 I will say this: my favourite Maiden albums have always been the first two, but, I also readily accept that, had Di’Anno stayed, then Maiden would have probably gone up in smoke.
 The move to recruit Dickinson was inspired, and perhaps the best decision Maiden ever made.
 But I still also muse over what might have happened had Cox or Archer been brought in… nah, let’s not even go into these alternative universes.

-Dickinson’s arrival 35 years ago kick-started a spell of dominance that still goes on to this day.
-And, realistically, what has Di’Anno done ever since?
+Dickinson’s arrival all those years ago kick-started a spell of dominance that still goes on to this day.
+And, realistically, what has Di’Anno done since?
 Maiden were headed to the top one way or another.